boothe0/CS386GodotProject/deliverables/deliverable5.md

 stay the same between extentions.

 ### L- Liskov Substitution

+This principle is for making sure that classes are interchangable between similar functionalities.
+This checks for modularity.

 In the coin script that is connected to several coin textures which are considered "classes" in Godot the script works the same for each one and can be interchanged for different types of these textures.
 This way, different values of coins such as 5 units for a coin with a gold texture